Olli Määttä: International play

 Määttä played for the IIHF World Junior Championships in 2011, 2012, and 2013.
 In the 2011 edition, he became the youngest-ever Finnish player to participate in the under-20 tournament.
 In a game against Canada, Määttä was injured from a hit by Boone Jenner, suffering a concussion, thus ending his tournament.
 Määttä returned to the international scene to play at the 2011 IIHF World U18 Championships, when he served as an assistant captain for Finland's under-18 team.
 He was selected by the coaches as one of the Finns' top three players at the tournament, alongside Joel Armia and Miikka Salomäki.

 In 2014, Määttä was invited to play for his country in the 2014 Sochi Winter Olympics with the Finnish men's team.
 He was one of the team's top point producers, scoring five points (three goals and two assists), in addition to posting a +1 plus-minus rating, over six games.
 Määttä capped off his strong Olympic performance with Finland's final goal of the tournament, coming in the third period of a 5–0 victory over the United States in the bronze medal game.

 In 2016, Määttä was once again invited to play for Team Finland, this time in the World Cup of Hockey 2016.
 Despite scoring in the pre-tournament games, Määttä went scoreless in the tournament.

 In 2021, Määttä would play for Team Finland in his first World Championship appearance, narrowly losing to Team Canada in the final gold medal game.

 In 2024, Määttä was selected to play for Team Finland in the 2025 4 Nations Face-Off.

 Personal life

 Määttä began playing hockey in 2000 after he complained to his parents that all of the other kids were allowed to play hockey.
 Määttä has two older brothers, Antti and Eero.
-Määttä's favorite book is the English dictionary.
-His favorite food is mushroom soup, but his favorite snack is lasagna.